Jars44/game-dev/README.md

 # Game Dev

 ## Description
 This is a 2D platformer game developed using the Godot Engine.
 The player controls a character who can run, jump, and collect coins and keys while avoiding hazards.
 The game features animated sprites, tile-based levels, and interactive elements like gates that open when keys are collected.
-This project from Dea Afrizal
+This project from **Dea Afrizal**.

 ## How to Run
 - Open the project in Godot Engine (version 4.3 or compatible).